World News | Biden, Xi Hold 'candid and Constructive' Discussion on Bilateral, Regional and Global Issues During Phone Call: WH | LatestLY

-This is the first phone call between the two leaders after their summit meeting at Woodside in California last November.
-The White House described it as a "candid and constructive" discussion on a range of bilateral, regional, and global issues.
+This is the first phone conversation between the two leaders after their summit meeting at Woodside in California last November and lasted for 105 minutes during which they discussed about their areas of cooperation and differences.

 The call builds on previous meetings between US National Security Advisor Jake Sullivan and the Communist Party of China, Director of the Office of Foreign Affairs Commission and Foreign Minister Wang Yi in Bangkok on January 27 and Secretary of State Antony Blinken's meeting with Wang in Munich in February this year.